Capaz de Todo: Album information

 Preceded by debut single of the same name, Capaz de Todo was released on March 27, 2006.
 The album debuted at number 23 in the Spanish albums chart and soon left the chart.
 Officially, one more single was released from this original album, which was "Dónde Estás".

 On November 27, 2006, the album was re-released as a Christmas special under the title Capaz de Todo (Edición Special).
 The album included two new songs, the Christmas single promoting it, "Más Allá de las Estrellas", and "Qué Sabes del Amor".
 This edition did not chart in the usual top 50.

 After winning the February-held selection of becoming the representatives of Spain in the 2007 Eurovision Song Contest, they re-released the album again on April 17, 2007, with the name Capaz de Todo: Misión Eurovisión.
 The album was promoted with the Eurovision entry song "I Love You Mi Vida", which landed on the 20th place in the contest.
 Aside from this song, the Misión Eurovisión version contains 6 songs that do not appear on the first release, including "Qué Sabes del Amor", which was featured on the Special Christmas edition, and the Ben E. King cover "Stand by Me".
 The latter turned to be their last second and last single from this album.
-This re-edidion landed on number 23 too, as the original album did.
+This re-edition landed on number 23 too, as the original album did.
 It stayed for four more weeks in the top 50 after its release.

 All singles released from the album were backed with a music video, except for "Más Allá de las Estrellas" and "Stand by Me".